-Let the Attorneys and Medical Investigators at Schochor, Federico and Staton Help You
+Let the Attorneys and Medical Investigators at Schochor and Staton, P.A.
+Help You

 Contact us online or call us today at 410-234-1000 to speak with one of our attorneys about your case.
 You pay nothing unless we make a recovery on your behalf.